Chrissy Houlahan: Tenure

 On July 29, 2024, Houlahan was announced as one of six Democratic members of a bipartisan task force investigating the attempted assassination of Donald Trump.

 On March 6, 2025, Houlahan was one of ten Democrats in Congress who joined all of their Republican colleagues in voting to censure Democratic congressman Al Green for interrupting President Donald Trump's State of the Union Address.

+In November 2025, Houlahan was one of six Democratic lawmakers to be part of a video telling servicemembers they can refuse illegal orders.
+In response the following day, President Trump posted on social media calling those in the video, including Houlahan, traitors who should be charged with sedition punishable by death, and shared a social media post calling for them to be hanged.

 Political positions

 Foreign policy

 In January 2019, she said she opposed withdrawing US troops from Syria.

 During the Russo-Ukrainian War, Houlahan signed a letter advocating for President Biden to give F-16 fighter jets to Ukraine.

 During the Gaza war, Houlahan signed a letter expressing concern over Israeli Prime Minister Benjamin Netanyahu's conduct of the war and the humanitarian crisis in Gaza.
 It called for President Biden to further pressure the Israeli government to adjust their strategy regarding the war.

 Healthcare

 Houlahan supports the government negotiating drug prices with the pharmaceutical companies and a public option, but opposes a single payer healthcare system.